nutanix/libvfio-user/docs/vfio-user.rst

     was sent in the message meta-data.
 These descriptors will be signalled when the action defined by the action flags occurs.
 In AF_UNIX sockets, the descriptors are sent as SCM_RIGHTS type ancillary data.
+    If no file descriptors are provided, this de-assigns the specified previously configured interrupts.
   * *VFIO_IRQ_SET_ACTION_MASK* indicates a masking event.
 It can be used with VFIO_IRQ_SET_DATA_BOOL or VFIO_IRQ_SET_DATA_NONE to mask an interrupt, or with VFIO_IRQ_SET_DATA_EVENTFD to generate an event when the guest masks